 %LOCALAPPDATA%\LOOTon Windows and (in order of decreasing preference)

 $HOME/.config/LOOTor the current path on Linux.

-If LOOT cannot detect any supported game installs, it will immediately open the Settings dialog.
-There you can edit LOOT’s settings to provide a path to a supported game, after which you can select it from the game menu.
+If LOOT cannot detect any supported game installs, you can edit LOOT’s settings in the Settings dialog to provide a path to a supported game, after which you can relaunch LOOT to detect that game.

 Once a game has been set, LOOT will scan its plugins and load the game’s masterlist, if one is present.
 The plugins and any metadata they have are then listed in their current load order.

 If LOOT detects that it is the first time you have run that version of LOOT, it will display a “First-Time Tips” dialog, which provides some information about the user interface that may not be immediately obvious.

 LOOT can work with copies of the supported games bought through the Microsoft Store, but there are some complications.

 Older versions of the Microsoft Store and Xbox apps install games inside